blaa/WaveSync/README.md

 ========

-The main goal is achieving perfectly synchronised multi-room playback over the local area networks (Ethernet or Wi-Fi) using cheap component little cables:
+The main goal is achieving perfectly synchronised multi-room playback over the local area networks (Ethernet or Wi-Fi) using cheap components and no additional cables:

 - works as a network bridge between two PulseAudio instances,
 - suitable for your RaspberryPI with Kodi/Mopidy/some other player,